rustsbi/rustsbi/README.md

 ## Minimum supported Rust version

-To compile RustSBI library, you need at least nightly Rust version of `rustc 1.83.0 (6b6a867ae 2024-11-27)`.
+To compile RustSBI library, you need at least nightly Rust version of `rustc 1.88.0-nightly (d6c1e454a 2025-04-21)`.
-We are going to target stable Rustc once 2024 edition is landed (on 2025-02-20).
+We are going to target stable Rustc once version 1.88.0 is landed (on 2025-06-25).

 ## Build this project